paul-hansen/http-serve-folder/README.md

 A command line configurable, single executable server for hosting a folder over HTTP.
 Only intended for use in local development/testing.

-I created this because no minimal servers I found supported setting custom response headers, and I needed to be able to test locally while using [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).
+I created this because no minimal servers I found supported setting custom response headers, and I needed to be able to test locally while using [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) which requires [certain headers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) to be set.

 ## Usage